The-OpenROAD-Project/OpenROAD/README.md

 #### Pin placement

-Place pins on the boundary of the core on the track grid to minimize net wire lengths.
+Place pins on the boundary of the die on the track grid to minimize net wire lengths.
 Pin placement also creates a metal shape for each pin using min-area rules.